-To check if a thread is good-quality, first check for any imperfections along the thread that could prohibit even feeding.
+To check if a thread is good-quality, first, check for any imperfections along the thread that could prohibit even feeding.
 Then, check for excess fuzz.
 (This can cause build-up inside your machine faster.)

 Thus, especially on older threads or low-quality brands, do a strength test before loading into your machine.
-Take a small piece of thread between your two hands and pull to see if it withstands the force.
+Take a small piece of thread between your hands and pull to see if it withstands the force.
 If it doesn’t, toss it, as the thread might break once it gets in your sewing machine.

 Do you have to use Brother thread on a Brother sewing machine?

 In fact, I NEVER use Brother thread on my Brother sewing machine.
-(Sometimes I do use the Brother bobbin thread on my Brother embroidery machine, but that’s embroidery-related.)
+(Sometimes I do use the Brother bobbin thread and their Pacesetter threads on my Brother embroidery machine, but that’s embroidery-related.)